 Emphasis is placed on mobility, flexibility and the precise execution of technique.
 Students learn basic techniques, kibon kisool (기반 기술), then graduate to formal exercise, poomsae, then, when they have achieved sufficient skill, engage in free sparring, kyorugi.
 This curriculum forms a strong basis for both students interested in acquiring effective self-defense skills and those interested in competition.

 Since it stepped onto the world stage, Taekwondo has developed into a competitive martial sport which is now practiced worldwide.
 It has been included in the Olympic Games since 1988.
 Olympic competition, under the auspices of World Taekwondo (WT) is currently limited to full contact sparring in which participants wear protective equipment Competition is fierce, characterized by rapidly executed kicking techniques performed with uncanny grace and precision.
 Taekwondo poomsae competitions are held at the state, national and, since 2006, international level.
-The Taekwondo taught at the Pittsburgh Sports Performance Center is under the auspices of WT and incorporate both traditional and contemporary training methods.
+Spirit Forge Martial Arts teaches Taekwondo under the authority of the Kukkiwon, the global Taekwondo Headquarters, and World Taekwondo.
+Taekwondo instruction and practice at Spirit Forge Martial Arts incorporates both traditional and contemporary training methods.

 To help others to develop and succeed in life is a reward itself and only has value if nothing is expected in return.

 –Grandmaster Choi Hong Hi